dannywillems/ocaml-cordova-plugin-camera/README.md

 [Example
 application](https://github.com/dannywillems/ocaml-cordova-plugin-camera-example).

-## What does cordova-plugin-device-motion do ?
+## What does cordova-plugin-camera do ?

 ```
 This plugin defines a global navigator.camera object, which provides an API for